ver4rs/Laravel-minishop/readme.md

 ## Tutorial
-- create products migration with attributes image1, image2, image3 without new table images
+- create products migration with attributes image1, image2, image3 without new table images, because this project is smaller, it is for presentation code
-- create table users
+- create table users, products
+- login, register, logout
+- dashboard with form for login and register.
+I used bootstrap.
+- admin dashboard
+- managing users in admin
+- managing products in admin and dashboard

 ## Instalation